MohamedElaraby99/tracker-tool/Ackee-master/docs/Enhancing referrers.md

 ## Fallback referrer

 The `Referer` request header contains the address of the page making the request.
 It's not available in all situations (e.g. when opening a link from an application).
-Ackee will use and show the header in the UI when no `source` parameter is available.
+FikraTracker will use and show the header in the UI when no `source` parameter is available.